 Pollinator Profile: Beetles

-There are more than 9000 species of beetles in Canada and many of them can be found easily by looking inside flower heads.
-Gardeners have yet to intentionally draw beetles to their gardens, possibly because beetle watching isn’t as inspiring as butterfly or bird watching.
+Beetles were one of the first pollinators to ever arise.
+Around 200 million years ago in the Mesozoic, the abundance of beetles present led to them becoming one of the primary pollinators.
+This is where many of they're evolutionary relationships stemmed from and remain to this day.
+Today their taxonomic order, Coleoptera, makes up the largest order in the world Gardeners have yet to intentionally draw beetles to their gardens, possibly because beetle watching isn’t as inspiring as butterfly or bird watching.
 Yet beetles do play a role in pollination.
 Some have a bad reputation because they can leave a mess behind, damaging plant parts as they eat pollen.
 Beetle pollinated plants tend to be large, strong scented flowers and have the anthers and stigma exposed.
 Beetles are known to pollinate magnolia, paw paws, and yellow pond lilies.